 3. Rocket Japanese Platinum (Level 3)

 Rocket Languages offers a ton of language courses divided into three levels.
 Their Platinum Japanese course is level three and designed for advanced learners.

-This course is all about quick learning for optimal time management.
-Like the previous course, the lesson plan for this course focuses primarily on speaking and listening in Japanese for more complex situations and fluency.
+The lesson plan for this course focuses primarily on speaking and listening in Japanese for more complex situations and fluency.